SimplStudios/SimplShadow/README.md

-# 🛡️ SimplShadow - Ad Blocker Extension
+# 🛡️ SimplShadow - The #1 Ad Blocker on Chrome

 A high-performance ad blocker with real-time analytics and a beautiful modern UI.